-The BSC Zoning Map shows the zoning districts for the properties located within the District.
+The BSD Zoning Map shows the zoning districts for the properties located within the District.
 The map consists of ten mapped districts, which include residential, commercial, office, public/institutional, historic and transitional zoning districts.
 The districts and BSC Zoning Code requirements are only available for the property and an area rezoning will be necessary to establish Bridge Street District Zoning on the properties within the District.

 Illustrative Vision Plan

 The Illustrative Vision Plan is a conceptual plan showing one possible development outcome that reflects the market opportunity and the intent of the vision principles.
 The Plan separates the Bridge Street District into districts that draw on the unique distinctions of each area.
 Each district description offers a more detailed and tangible application of the vision principles and a framework for potential development scenarios.

 Bridge Street District Street Network Map